Updated by Tina Sieber on February 28, 2017.

-OneNote is one of Microsoft’s most underrated apps.
-Not only can you jot down notes or keep to do lists, you can use a stylus to do it, convert handwritten notes to text or organise your recipe collection.
+OneNote is one of Microsoft’s most underrated apps .
+Not only can you jot down notes or keep to do lists, you can use a stylus to do it, convert handwritten notes to text, or organize your recipe collection.
 OneNote is available on almost every platform, making this ridiculously useful app even more relevant.

-Although OneNote is available with good functionality on mobile devices, the tips below are mainly intended for running OneNote 2013 on Windows and Mac OS X.
+Although OneNote is available with good functionality on mobile devices, the tips below are mainly intended for running OneNote on Windows and macOS.

 Ever arrived at the supermarket and found that you forgot what you went for?
 Even on a paper-based list, it’s easy to forget things if you haven’t got a pen to mark them off.

-You don’t have to use a Windows Phone to create and use a shopping list in OneNote, however, as the note-taking app is now available for Android and iOS (as well as Mac OS X).
-Simply create a list on one device, select the items and select Tag as To Do to add check boxes.
+Simply create a list on one device, select the items, right-click and select Tag as To Do to add check boxes.
 While you’re shopping, mark off items as you go – and look out for your significant other sneakily adding 12 bottles of wine to the list!

-If you’re a bit of a foody (and if you’re also a Windows 8 user there are plenty of useful apps for you to gather recipes!) then it might interest you how easy it is to manage recipes in OneNote.
+If you’re a bit of a foody, then it might interest you how easy it is to manage recipes in OneNote.

 An amazing way of using OneNote is to adopt it as an extension of your newsreader app.
 It sounds pretty unlikely, but is made possible thanks to IFTTT, which has recently launched a OneNote channel.
 A number of different integrations are available, enabling many recipes, and we think that this is one of the best.